 Become a Board Member

 To submit your application, print out and complete the application form.
 Please submit the form along with a copy of your current c.v. or resume.
-You may fax materials to the External Relations Office at (510) 643-5676, or send them by mail to:
+Send the materials to the External Relations Office by mail to:

 Office of External Relations